About The Cosplay Photography Awards

 Take the SurveyFrequently asked questions

-Welcome to The Cosplay Photography Awards FAQ section.
+Welcome to the The Cosplay Photography Awards FAQ section.
 We're here to address your most common queries and provide you with the information you need to make the most of your contest application experience.

 The competition is open for cosplay photographers.
 It is worldwide and fully online.
 Participants must be 18 years or older.